 I don’t value one of these above the other.
 Both are needed.

 Facing your customer on an individual level makes them feel heard and respected.
 But they quickly realize if no-one is walking the talk.
 The frustration increases if they need to face the same issue when they interact with you next time.
 Therefore, the customer experience and customer feedback cannot be left to customer service to deal with.

-How to make customer feedback relevant on C-Suite level?
+How to make customer feedback relevant on the C-Suite level?
 To summarize the long story short: just show them the value.
 The value of customer feedback analytics only realizes through decisions and actions.
-Therefore, the most important criteria, when choosing text analytics from decision-maker point of view, is to ensure that the results of the analytics are actionable.
+Therefore, the most important criteria, when choosing text analytics from a decision-maker point of view, is to ensure that the results of the analytics are actionable.

 Actionability is the result of analytics leading to concrete decisions and changes and actions within the company.

 The value of feedback is in the results.
 The value of analysis is in the actionability.